 Finding food in the wild can be a complex activity for an animal.
 For instance, birds may fly to locate ripe fruit, use stones to crack hard shells, scratch the dirt for insects, or wade through water for fish.
 These activities provide exercise and require sharp senses!
 Zoo birds encounter food on branches, in water, or hidden among the vegetation.

 In a natural habitat, an animal will encounter new textures every day as it forages, hunts, and finds shelter.
 At the zoo, keepers hang large scrub brushes along the walls of the giraffe barn.
-The giraffe seem delighted to scratch away any itches on their very long necks!
+The giraffe use these to scratch away any itches on their very long necks!

 Zoo keepers encourage primates to use their natural intelligence by hiding food in “puzzle feeders.”
 The monkeys, apes, and lemurs use their problem-solving skills to reach tasty treats hidden in the feeders.